bernatferragut/CCT/Introductions/CT Intro.md

 ![](/assets/images/am-ct-intro/CT_Intro_Slides_10.png)

     TEACHERS
-    * Seymour Papert - a Jean Piaget alumnae - invented first LOGO
+    * Seymour Papert - a Jean Piaget alumnae - first invented LOGO
-    * LOGO is a programming language to teach kids about MATH
+    * LOGO is a programming language to teach kids about mathematics
     * Later, one of his students Mitchel Resnick created Scratch
     * Scratch is today’s standard to teach kids and adults how to code